You can protect your S3 buckets using Cyral. See Track an S3 storage location for set-up instructions.

 Your S3 data endpoint is now accessible through the Cyral sidecar.
 See the next section for connection instructions.

 Connect to an S3 data endpoint through Cyral

 For connecting to your S3 endpoint through the sidecar, we need to take the following steps:

-Get the endpoint address
+Get the sidecar endpoint